MicrosoftDocs/PlayReady/Docs/Packaging/mp4-based-formats-supported-by-playready-clients.md

 A PlayReady Object containing all the KIDs used for the entire asset is inserted in the manifest in the top level node (`<SmoothStreamingMedia>`) using this syntax:
 `<Protection><ProtectionHeader SystemID="9a04f079-9840-4286-ab92-e65be0885f95">...</ProtectionHeader><Protection>`

-When different keys are used for the different tracks (`<StreamIndex>`) or the different bitrates (`<QualityLevel>`), the PlayReady Object is still inserted in the top level node of the manifest (`SmoothStreamingMedia`); the PlayReady Object contains a PlayReady Header version 4.2.0.0 minimum, listing multiple KIDs.
+When different keys are used for different tracks (`<StreamIndex>`) or different bitrates (`<QualityLevel>`), the PlayReady Object is still inserted in the top level node of the manifest (`SmoothStreamingMedia`); the PlayReady Object contains a PlayReady Header version 4.2.0.0 minimum, listing multiple KIDs.

+> [!NOTE]
-Note: Smooth Streaming assets don't include an init segment like DASH assets.
+> Smooth Streaming assets don't include an init segment like DASH assets.

 #### Sample